 Chris was awarded a 2017 Enterprise Fellowship to spin out his business, continue testing and upscale the manufacturing process.

 An unparalleled level of access to the expertise of the Royal Academy of Engineering’s Fellowship is a key benefit of being an Enterprise Hub member.
 With experience spanning the entire engineering and technology spectrum, the Fellows provide bespoke support and mentoring to Hub members.
 Mentors typically give at least one day a month to advise Hub members on business strategy, helping facilitate valuable connections, networking and practical support.
 The Enterprise Hub team connects members with the most appropriate mentor based on industry sector, stage of business cycle and any unique issues that need to be addressed.
 So far over a hundred Fellows have pledged their time in support of our programmes, and continue to be committed to help our members succeed.

-Malcolm was elected a Fellow of the Royal Academy of Engineering in 2002.
+Douglas was elected a Fellow of the Royal Academy of Engineering (FREng) in 2013.

 Ian is known worldwide as an authority on microdisplay technology, systems and applications.
 He describes himself as an "academic, innovator and entrepreneur."